Table of Contents

 - Lastly, it increases the conversion rate.

-Shooting 360 jewelry videos is more complicated that capturing still images.
-Innovations like the GemLightbox has solved this difficulty by enabling jewelers to capture 360 videos in just a click.
+Shooting 360 jewelry videos is more complicated than capturing still images.
+Innovations like the GemLightbox have solved this difficulty by enabling jewelers to capture 360 videos in just a click.

 Step 5.
 Sell your jewelry and promote it.

 Finally, it’s time!

 Open your store to the public and promote it on different social media platforms.
 There’s a lot of noise on social media, but don’t be scared or intimidated.
 As you go along, you’ll learn to navigate the interactive and engaging world of Facebook, Instagram, Twitter, or whichever platform you chose.

 Don’t forget to apply the brand identity tip we mentioned at the outset.
 Have a consistent business profile and logo so that your customers are aware that it is your brand.
 This increases the level of brand recognition.